jvanstone/custom-lists-wpb/README.md

 [![release](https://img.shields.io/badge/release-v1.0-red.svg?style=flat-square)]()

 <p>This is an extension for the WordPress Gutenberg blocks.
-This expands on the core functionailty of the WordPress list block and adds unique list outputs.
-The stylesheet uses Flexbox for multi-device compatability.</p>
+This expands on the core functionality of the WordPress list block and adds unique list outputs.
+The style sheet uses Flex-box for multi-device compatibility./p>

 Development
 -----------